beykyle/jitr/docs/getting-started.md

 Give your nuclear reaction UQ workflow a caffeine-kick with jitr!

-## description
+## Description
-A framework for uncertainty-quantification of nuclear reaction observables using parametric reaction models.

-Under the hood, jitr solves the Shrödinger equation in partial waves using the calculable $\mathcal{R}$-Matrix method on a Lagrange-Legendre mesh.
+Under the hood, jitr solves the Shrödinger equation using the calculable $\mathcal{R}$-Matrix method on a Lagrange-Legendre mesh.
 It is fast because it gives users the tools to precompute everything that they can for a system and reaction of interest, so given a single parameter sample, the minimal amount of compute is required to spit a cross section back out.
-For this reason, jitr is really suited to calculating an ensemble of observables for many parameter samples.
+For this reason, jitr is really suited to calculating an ensemble of observables corresponding to an ensemble of reactions.
 Additionally, jitr relies on vectorized operations from [numpy](https://numpy.org/), as well as just-in-time (JIT) compilation from [`numba`](https://numba.pydata.org/) for the small subset of performance-critical code.

 The theory generally follows:
 - [Baye, D. (2015).
 The Lagrange-mesh method.
 Physics reports, 565, 1-107](https://www.sciencedirect.com/science/article/pii/S0370157314004086)